Showing posts with label Fournes. Show all posts

 Messines

-Overlooking the German positions taken by NZ troops to reach the ridge in 1919, showing Irish Farm from the Rossignol Hill 63, and with my students in 2013.
+Overlooking the German positions taken by New Zealand troops to reach the ridge in 1919, showing Irish Farm from the Rossignol Hill 63, and with my students in 2013.
 The great Mine Battle of June 7 1917 here, in the sector known to the British as Messines Ridge and to the Germans as the ”Wijtschate Bogen,” quite literally made the world shake.
-19 mines were detonated under the German lines, causing explosions which could be heard as far away as London.
+Nineteen mines were detonated under the German lines, causing explosions which could be heard as far away as London.
 In the beginning, this British offensive was a success.
 This was the prelude to the ill-fated Third Battle of Ypres.

 German pillboxes taken that remain on either side of the monument to the New Zealanders who took the town from the Germans.